brownfield-bridge/so-what-now-what/issues/00-synthesizer/prompt.md

 # The So-What / Now-What Synthesizer

-A paste-and-run prompt for decision-makers who judge more than they forecast.
+A paste-and-run prompt for decision-makers, from this week's noise to your next move.

 Ships with Issue 0 of *So What, Now What*.
 Read the issue for the framework, the worked example, and the agency frame: [so-what-now-what.beehiiv.com](https://so-what-now-what.beehiiv.com).